 Old Law and New Law

 In this article we’ll be discussing a couple more differences between the Old and New Testaments.
 In the previous article, Part 2 in the series, “DIFFERENCE BETWEEN OLD TESTAMENT AND NEW TEATAMENT”, the first major difference that we learned was that the Old Covenant was made with the nation of Israel only.
-But the New Testament was made for ALL mankind.
+But the New Testament, although given first to the children of Israel, was made for ALL mankind.
 And so when we think about our responsibility to God, as far as obeying His instructions, we need to look to the New Testament as our guide.
-We also learned that both the Old and New Testaments are “Laws”.
+We also learned that both the Old and New Testaments are “Laws”, which are also called “Covenants”.
 They’re not just suggestions for good living.
-They are indeed the Laws of God, and specifically the New Testament is the Law under which we live today.
-The New Testament is called the “Law of Christ”, in Galatians 6:2, and it is called the “Law of Liberty” in James 1:25.
+They are indeed the Laws of God, and the rules under which God commanded his people to obey.
+And specifically, the New Testament is the Law under which we are commanded to live today.
+Jesus referred to the New Testament, as the new “covenant in My blood”.
+(Luke 22:20) It is called the “Law of Christ”, in Galatians 6:2, and it is called the “Law of Liberty” in James 1:25.
 As a matter of fact James calls it the “Perfect” Law of Liberty.
-It’s not like the Old law which had faults, it’s a new and “perfect” law of liberty.
+It’s not like the old law (the old covenant) which was “faulty”.
+Hebrews 8:7 says this; “For if that first covenant had been without fault, no place would have been sought for a second.
+But the new covenant is faultless!
+It’s a new and “perfect” law of liberty.
+We’re set at “liberty” from our sins.

 The Perfect Law Of Liberty